-After countless shots of my own, I arrived on choosing the journey of photographing a person at a time because of the one-to-one collaborative process of it.
+After countless shots of my own, I arrived on choosing the journey of photographing a person at a time, one on one, because of the unique and enjoyable collaboration involved.
 It is often an actor, executive, artist, content creator, or similar individual.
-Whether the images are to be used for your agent, your business, your online profiles, or whatever, in the brief time we spend together in a session, a lifelong positive memory is created.
+Anyone can take a picture.
+We will be creating an image and a memorable experience.
+Whether the images are to be used for your agent, your business, your online profiles, or whatever, in the brief time we spend together in a session, a lifelong positive memory is created from the experience of your professional photo shoot.
 That is the power of great photography.
 You do not get that wonderful experience with a selfie, and you certainly do not get the level of great imagery as you do from a real photography session.

-This is the goal of every photo shoot with me – to create strong marketable images for whatever goals you have that came about from a lifelong positively memorable session.
+This is the goal of every photo shoot with me – to create strong marketable images for whatever goals you have that were created while experiencing a lifelong positively memorable photo shoot session.
 Lifelong positively memorable for everyone – that may be a lofty goal but one worth pursuing every time.
 So far, so good, and I will bend over backward to do whatever I can, so you have the same experience too.

 My Work Experience

 I went on after high school, and those initial photography courses, to join the U.S. Air Force and California Air National Guard.
-I graduated from California State University, Northridge with a BA in Journalism, graduating with honors.
+I served full terms for both with an honorable discharge.
+I graduated from California State University, Northridge with a BA in Journalism, with honors.
 Afterward, back in Los Angeles, I worked at two of the largest global public relations firms – Ketchum and MSL – and one of the largest boutiques in technology public relations in California – Capital Relations.
-I later made moves to do my own public relations consulting directly with companies.
+I later started my own public relations consulting practice working with small business to Fortune 500 technology companies.
 One time, I had a client that knew I loved photography and asked if I could do their product photography.
 That went well, products sold, and so they later asked for headshots for their website update.
 More clients asked.
-This spawned The Light Committee into being.
-I have now photographed countless actors, business professionals, artists, creative directors to managing directors, and other individual people for 20+ years.
+This spawned The Light Committee into being, offering headshot photography and other one-on-one photo shoots.
+I have now done countless actor headshots and business or professional headshots for corporate or other business use that include all kinds of professions: attorneys, accountants, artists, CEOs, creative directors, psychologists, real estate agents, and on and on for 20+ years.
+This doesn’t even count the numerous modeling digitals and lifestyle photo shoots too.
 Yes, I have created way more than 100,000 shots!

 So, why The Light Committee name?
 Lighting a person varies by the goal of the image being created.
 On one occasion, it might call for a single-light setup while on another it might require a four or more light setup that need to work in concert.
 The word “committee” is defined as a group appointed to perform a function or act upon a particular matter.
 Sometimes all the group is required and sometimes just some of the group.
 In a loosely similar way, lighting a subject requires lights to perform the function of lighting for a particular matter, just like a committee is to operate.
 And so, The Light Committee.